All Episodes

 Remember now, it was his own attorney general.

-Don't want to prosecute the new Black Panthers, don't want to prosecute his people, quote unquote.
+They don't want to prosecute his people, quote unquote.

-Who says that we're cowards because we won't discuss race.
+Who says that we're cowards because we won't discuss race?

 Hell, even when I don't discuss race, I'm accused of it.

-I gotta take a brief time out here, my friends.
+I got to take a brief time out here, my friends.

-L. Rushball, the EIB network sit tight, we're coming right back right after this.
+We're coming right back right after this.

-They held a joint lecture on the state of the economy during the QA.
+They held a joint lecture on the state of the economy during the Q ⁇ A.

-An unidentified pupil, a pupil reporter, student reporter, said, My question is far more abstract, like you know, and I know you've been talking about it pretty much like the entire time, but like, do you think there's like a need for a revolution in America?
+An unidentified pupil, a pupil reporter, student reporter, said, my question is far more abstract, like, you know, and I know you've been talking about it pretty much like the entire time, but like, do you think there's like a need for a revolution in America?

 And if so, for what cause?

-A nonviolent revolution is long overdue.
+A non-violent revolution is long overdue.

 Why don't the American people learn from their history?

-A revolution to stop a counter-revolution.
+Would be a counter, a revolution to stop the counter-revolution.

 A revolution that ultimately was unintelligible but was started.

-Montgomery, Birmingham, Cairo, South Africa.
+Montgomery, Birmingham, Cairo, South Africa, they were nonviolent revolutions.

 You can destroy an institution without destroying people.

-The student reporter, I'm sure was wildly satisfied with that cogent answer from both guests.
+The student reporter, I'm sure, was wildly satisfied with that cogent answer from both guests.

-And this is the counteraction to Limbo, right?
+And this is the counteraction to limbo, right?

 But they'll learn as things start melting.